-The project was undertaken by NADMO in partnership with the United Nations Development Program while the app was developed in partnership between Royal HaskoningDHV, VIA Water, 3Di, Infoplaza and NADMO.
+From what we gathered, the project was undertaken by NADMO in partnership with the United Nations Development Program while the app was developed in partnership between Royal HaskoningDHV, VIA Water, 3Di, Infoplaza, and NADMO.

-The technology has been lauded as a good early warning system which is a one of a kind development in Africa which would help the nation prepare for disasters such as flooding, especially while considering the high tendency of it occurring in urban areas where increased and unplanned housing and construction has resulted in high proportion of paved or impervious areas, encroachment on waterways, inadequate drainage systems and improper waste disposal – the major causes of flooding.
+The technology has been lauded as a good early warning system which would help the nation prepare for flooding disaster considering the high tendency of it occurring in urban areas where increased and unplanned housing and construction has resulted in high proportion of paved or impervious areas, encroachment on waterways, inadequate drainage systems, and improper waste disposal – the major causes of flooding.

-However, with the Accra Flash Flood Forecasting app, residents living in flood prone areas in Accra can now take control of situations by having pre-information of possible flooding via their mobile devices.
-Apart, from the app, resident also are being sensitized on the need to dispose of wastes properly because of the incessant disposal of wastes like bottles, plastics amongst others especially in waterways, do harm by blocking or restricting the free flow of water during heavy rain fall.
+However, with the Accra Flash Flood Forecasting app, residents currently living in flood-prone areas in Accra can now take control of the situation by having pre-information of possible flooding via their mobile devices.
+Apart from the app, residents are also being sensitized on the need to dispose of their wastes properly as the incessant disposal of wastes like bottles, plastics amongst others especially in waterways, do facilitate the flooding problem by blocking or restricting the free flow of water during heavy rainfall.

-In addition to the flood forecasting app, NADMO also developed flood vulnerability maps which will help to identify and track localities with high grounds and low grounds prone to floods in the country.
-The maps are for the current situation at the time and projected risk in 2050, and also provide a general overview of the areas that are prone to flooding from rainfall and can be used to assist in development planning.
+In addition to the flood forecasting app, NADMO has also developed flood vulnerability maps which will help to identify and track localities with high grounds and low grounds prone to floodings in the country.
+The maps are for the current situation and the projected risk in 2050.
+As if this wasn’t brilliant enough, the app will also provide a general overview of the areas that are prone to flooding from rainfall and can be used to assist in development planning.

-Some of the immediate effects of flash floods include rip off of trees, destruction of buildings and bridges, catastrophic mud slides, submerging of lands, lives and properties by water, mud or a large mass of debris, etc. During flash floods rapidly rising floodwaters can attain heights exceeding 10 m (~30 ft).
+Some of the immediate effects of flash floods include ripping off of trees, destruction of buildings and bridges, catastrophic mudslides, submerging of lands, lives, and properties by water, mud or a large mass of debris, etc. During flash floods, rapidly rising floodwaters can attain heights exceeding 10 m (~30 ft).

 After the heavy flood which occurred in 2015, the devastation and destruction in Ghana’s capital, Accra was deplorable as it claimed the lives of over 150 people as well as resulted in the loss of properties worth millions of Cedis.
 This led to the contraction of Flood Forecasting water specialists at Royal HaskoningDHV.
-They were tasked to develop as well as implement a viable system for flood interception and forwarning.
+They were tasked to develop and also, implement a viable system for flood interception and forwarning.
 This project was duly funded by the Dutch.